-- As borrowed licenses are floating licenses that have been put to work perpetually, they can not be subject for license chargeback, and are more expensive than other concurrent license on the license pool.
+- As borrowed licenses are floating licenses that have been put to work perpetually, they can not be subject to license chargeback and are more expensive than another concurrent license on the license pool.

 - Borrowed licenses are also hard to keep track of.
 They are no longer marked as part of the license pool.
 License administrators need to manually revoke such licenses as soon as they are not needed.

-OpenLM monitors the usage of license managers, providing insight regarding users’ identity and the efficient license allocation.
+OpenLM monitors the usage of license managers, providing insight regarding users’ identities and efficient license allocation.
 It thus presents several advantages for such license administrators:

-- Identify users who draw both borrowed and concurrent license from two different workstations, and alert upon such conditions.
+- Identify users who draw both borrowed and concurrent licenses from two different workstations, and alert upon such conditions.